-Tags that were generated as a set during an Apply process cannot be modified or deleted individually.
-For more information, see Definition Sets
+Note: Tags that were generated as a set during an Apply process cannot be modified or deleted individually.

-1. Right-click the category, topic or program whose tag you want to delete and select History.

-The History window opens and displays a list of all the tags associated with the selected category, topic or program.
+1. Right- click the category, topic or program whose comment you want to delete and select History.
+The History window opens and displays a list of all the tagged definitions associated with the selected category, topic or program.